 \subsubsection{Part I – Introduction and Training}

 Participants were welcomed with a briefing and signed informed consent forms.
-The research team introduced the study aims, system functions, and safety protocols, emphasising that an intelligent conversational agent may initiate a short dialogue during the drive.
-Participants were instructed not to converse with the safety driver once the trial commenced to avoid confounding fatigue measures and the effect of conversation with the CA. They were also briefed on their responsibilities as conditionally automated drivers, specifically, that they were permitted to remove their hands from the steering wheel and engage in limited non-driving-related activities, but were required to remain ready to take over control when prompted.
+An introductory video presented the study aims broadly as exploring interactions with a state-of-the-art digital CA during automated driving.
+The video also described system functions and safety protocols, emphasising that an intelligent conversational agent may initiate a short dialogue during the drive.
+Participants were instructed not to converse with the safety driver once the trial commenced to avoid confounding fatigue measures and the effect of conversation with the CA. This included instructions to not check their phone, watches or interact with the central console.
+They were also briefed on their responsibilities as conditionally automated drivers, specifically, that they were permitted to remove their hands from the steering wheel and engage in limited non-driving-related activities, but were required to remain ready to take over control when prompted.
 This training included a standardised instructional video that had been used in previous studies for the experimental AV.